-- 1. Entry Point: The village community, contrary to the popular impression is highly perceptive.
-Therefore, the participatory learning and action begins from the moment when you enter the village. - 2.
-Observation: Though observation is a continuous and a basic ingredient of participatory learning and action but the initial observation of the village at a glance, socio economic conditions, their ways of lives, infrastructure, behaviour of the people, social dynamics, etc. are of utmost importance.
-This exercise commences right from the time of arrival throughout your stay.
-However, the initial judgment has to be made within first few hours of your arrival.
-The rest of the exercise to follow will be based upon this judgment and impression.
+- 1. Entry Point: The village community, contrary to the popular impression, is highly perceptive.
+Therefore, the participatory learning and action begins from the moment you enter the village. - 2.
+Observation: Though observation is a continuous and a basic ingredient of participatory learning and action, the initial observations about the village at a glance, socio-economic conditions, their way of life, infrastructure, behaviour of the people, social dynamics, etc. are of utmost importance.
+This exercise commences right from the time of arrival and continues throughout your stay.
+However, the initial judgment has to be made within the first few hours of your arrival.
+The rest of the exercise will be based upon this judgment and impression.

 Observation is key to any sort of primary data collection.
-This is also fundamental tool used for qualitative data collection.
+This is also a fundamental tool used for qualitative data collection.
 However, observation should be focused and it should be followed in line of objectivity.
-In PLA too, observation is key during application of various tools including transect walk, social mapping, resource mapping, etc. People's activity in village, their way of life, the village condition, basic infrastructure facilities, can be observed to a possible extent but that again should be subjected to the objectives of the study.
+In PLA too, observation is key during application of various tools including transect walk, social mapping, resource mapping, etc.

 - 3. Contact: Establishing contact with different sections of the population is the subsequent step of the Participatory Learning and Action exercise.
 It has been dealt with in detail later in this booklet. - 4.
 Penetration: This can be achieved by means of Walk Through and by other methodologies like visits to households, schools, temples, tea stalls, shops, Anganwadi Centres, PHCs/ Sub-PHCs, Cooperatives, Panchayat Office, fields, Khalihans, etc and through interaction.
-The real penetration is through your behaviour and the affinity that you strike. - 5.
+The real penetration is through your behaviour and the affinity that you strike with the local community. - 5.
 Stimulate Participation: This involves getting the rural community together either in small or in larger groups for participatory learning and action exercises. - 6.
-Raising Issues: The participants, in this stage are encouraged to raise issues related to the topics given or any other issue that they may like to raise.
+Raising Issues: The participants, at this stage, are encouraged to raise issues related to the topics given or any other issue that they may like to raise.
 For instance, they may like to discuss the issue of impending drought that may be most important in their perception.
 It is clarified that one should not shy away from raising such issues merely because they are not mentioned in this Handbook.
 Such issues should be prioritized, gone into and included in the write-up. - 7.
 Identify Problems: Problems are a part of the issues raised.
-That need to be identified and articulated. - 8.
+These should be identified and articulated. - 8.
 Suggest Solutions: The same people who pose the problems will suggest solutions.
 Several solutions may emerge to each problem in this exercise.
-The most acceptable and pragmatic solution need to be selected.
-This exercise of selecting the least-cost-optimized solution will again be done by the participants and not by you.
+The most acceptable and pragmatic solution need be selected.
+This exercise of selecting the least-costoptimized solution will again be done by the participants and not by you.
 Allow time to the participants to find solutions without getting impatient or bored. - 9.
 Formulate Action Plan: The main thrust of village visit is to put together an Action Plan as perceived by the people.
 This must be both realistic and practical.
 It should flow out of the participatory learning and action.
-On no account, you should impose your own views on the participants.
+On no account, should you impose your own views on the participants.
 Your job is only that of a facilitator.
-Before you finish the exercise you must put the Action Plan before the people.
-The test of the Action Plan is that it should be implementable by the village community itself and should need not be of much intervention from the higher ups in administration.
-In other words it should be a people's plan. - 10.
-Implement: This is left to the district administration or any other concerning body that takes up the plan for implementation.
+Before you finish the exercise you must place the Action Plan before the people.
+The test of the Action Plan is that it should be implementable by the village community itself and should require or depend upon high level of intervention from the higher levels in administration.
+In other words, it should be a people's plan. - 10.
+Implement: This is left to the district administration or any other concerned body that takes up the plan for implementation.